-Children visiting the IWS Children’s Clinic will not only receive high quality health care, as part of our expansion they will also enter a welcoming space designed with them in mind.
-The clinic transformation includes a new Therapeutic Mural; a whimsical illustration that will engage kids with playful characters, educational motifs and health-living portrayals.
-We are harnessing the power of imagery in a new and innovative way to guide the healthy growth and healing of children.
+Children visiting the IWS Children’s Clinic not only receive high quality health care, they enter a special space designed with them in mind.
+A unique, therapeutic mural welcomes children throughout the halls of the clinic with whimsical illustrations that engage with playful characters, educational motifs and health-living portrayals.

-And, the warmth of the clinic experience will not stop there.
-As each child leaves, they will choose a book from our newly renovated Giving Library – just one more of the many steps we are taking to be the home-iest of medical homes.
+And, the warmth of the clinic experience does not stop there.
+Each child that visits is invited into our custom Giving Library, where they are welcome to choose a book to become theirs to keep – just one more of the many steps we take to be the home-iest of medical homes.

 We invite you to become a Legacy Giver to OPRF Infant Welfare Society.
-If you would like more information on how to designate a planned gift, please contact Mindy Ondrla at (708) 848-0528 x231.
+If you would like more information on how to designate a planned gift, please contact Mindy Ondrla at (708) 406-8661.

 REAL PEOPLE, REAL STORIES